aslanides/aslanides.github.io/_posts/2016-02-24-linear-regression.md

 p(y|x,\mathcal{D}) = \int_\mathcal{W}\text{d}wp(y|w,x,\mathcal{D})p(w)
 $$

 Of course, the central issue with the Bayesian scheme (neglecting the computational/analytic difficulties arising from maintaining and updating a large distribution) is choosing the prior in a sensible and principled way.
 Note that the prior we used in the polynomial fitting example above was essentially chosen for convenience; though it is simple and thus reasonable according to Ockham's principle, it is still chosen arbitrarily.
-Enter Solomonoff's universal prior, which I'll discuss more in a later post.
+Enter Solomonoff's universal prior, which I'll discuss more in a later post. $$\square$$

+---

+# References

 [1] C. M. Bishop. _Pattern Recognition and Machine Learning_.
 Springer, 2006